2012 Philadelphia Eagles season: Schedule

 The Eagles began their season on a well-fitted 3–1 start by pulling off three close wins over the Browns, Ravens and Giants in September.
 However, from October and forward on, the Eagles hit a collapse as they lost 8 in a row and 11 of their final 12 games.
 During the 8-game losing streak, they allowed the Cowboys, Redskins, Steelers, Panthers and Saints to turn their seasons around with a win.
 The Eagles were eliminated from playoff contention with a loss to the Cowboys in Week 13.
-They also finished 2–6 at home, their worst-ever home record since 1972, losing their last six home games to finish the season (though they would lose the first four home games in 2013 to extend the streak to 10 games).
+They also finished 2–6 at home, their worst home record since going winless at home in 1972, after they lost their last six home games to finish the season (though they would lose the first four home games in 2013 to extend the streak to 10 games).
 The Eagles fired Andy Reid on December 31, 2012, the day after a 42–7 loss to the Giants after 14 years with the team.
 The 4–12 record was the Eagles' worst since the collapse of the Ray Rhodes era, and the 12 losses were the most of any season in Andy Reid's career.